-There are three main reasons a woman with PCOS may consider CoQ10 supplementation, and I’ll review each of them along with the related research.
+There are three main reasons a person with PCOS may consider CoQ10 supplementation, and I’ll review each of them along with the related research.

-In women with PCOS, CoQ10 supplementation even at a fairly low dose of 100 mg daily can have a significant beneficial impact glucose metabolism, insulin resistance and also lower LDL-cholesterol levels.
+In those with PCOS, CoQ10 supplementation even at a fairly low dose of 100 mg daily can have a significant positive impact on glucose metabolism, insulin resistance, and LDL-cholesterol levels.

 This adds to previous research showing many positive impacts of CoQ10 on cardiovascular health, including raising HDL cholesterol, lowering inflammatory biomarkers such as C-reactive protein, and reducing blood pressure to name a few.

 #2 Egg Quality for Fertility in PCOS:

 With age, egg quality and maturation declines, along with CoQ10 utilization by the mitochondria (the “powerhouse”) of the eggs.
 The reduced utilization impacts energy production and results in egg damage, affecting the quality of an embryo.